Want to learn new ways to make extra money?

 They tend to pay out more money per survey than other sites.
 Vindale pays between $0.25 and $50 for each completed survey.

-The higher paid online surveys are usually more complicated and take longer to complete, but are a great way to make extra money (assuming you meet the demographic criteria).
+The highest-paying paid online surveys are usually more complicated and take longer to complete, but are a great way to make extra money (assuming you meet the demographic criteria).

-As is becoming more commonplace, surveys are not the only way to earn money on Vindale.
-There are other ways for you to earn money on the site when you are tired of filling out surveys.
+As is becoming more commonplace, paid surveys are not the only way to earn money on Vindale.
+There are other ways for you to earn money on the site when you are tired of filling out surveys for money.

 Cash and ease of use.